0rAX0/GNOME-Firefox/README.md

 # GNOME 3 theme for Firefox, with better integration.
-### Repo no longer active, I'm contibuting to the more up-to-date/complete version instead:
+### Repo no longer active, I'm contributing to the more up-to-date/complete version instead:

 https://github.com/gnome-integration-team/firefox-gnome